Retirement savings plan () - mandatory company

-Verified 04 mai 2026 - Public Service / Directorate of Legal and Administrative Information (Prime Minister), Ministry of Finance
+Verified 18 juin 2026 - Public Service / (Prime Minister), Ministry of Finance

-The mandatory company PER (also called PERO) is a plan that is open to all employees of a company or reserved for certain categories of employees.
+The mandatory company plan (also called PERO) is a plan that is open to all employees of a company or reserved for certain categories of employees.
 The employees concerned have the obligation to subscribe.
-This plan succeeds the Article 83 contracts.
-The mandatory company PER entitles you to tax benefits and your rights are transferable to the other PERs.
+This plan is the successor to the Article 83 contracts.
+The mandatory company permit entitles you to tax benefits and your rights are transferable to others.
 The plan's deadline is the retirement age, but with cases of early release.

-The mandatory company PER (also called PERO) is a group retirement savings plan that can be set up by the company for all of its employees or for certain categories of employees.
+The mandatory company plan (also called PERO) is a collective retirement savings plan that can be set up by the company for all its employees or for certain categories of employees.
 The implementation of this plan by the company is optional.

-The categories of employees benefiting from the mandatory company PER must be defined on the basis of objective criteria.
+The categories of employees benefiting from compulsory company must be defined on the basis of objective criteria.

 If you are one of these employees, you must subscribe to the plan.

-The mandatory company PER is set up in a company.
+The mandatory company system is set up in a company.

 It can be created by